ucheblessed28/js-course/06 - objects-and-DOM-manipulation.md

 ### Explanation of Changes:

-1. **Tracking the Current State (`isStyleChanged`)**:
+1. **Tracking the Current State (`dark`)**:
-   - We introduce a variable `isStyleChanged` that tracks whether the style has been changed or not.
+   - We introduce a variable `dark` that tracks whether the style has been changed or not.
    - Initially, it's set to `false`, meaning the styles haven't been changed yet.

 2. **Condition to Toggle Styles**:
-   - Inside the `click` event listener, we use an `if` statement to check whether the style has already been changed (`isStyleChanged` is `true`).
+   - Inside the `click` event listener, we use an `if` statement to check whether the style has already been changed (`dark` is `true`).
-   - If the style has been changed (i.e., `isStyleChanged` is `true`):
+   - If the style has been changed (i.e., `dark` is `true`):
      - We **revert the styles** back to their original state by setting the background color and text color to empty strings (`""`).
 This effectively removes any inline styles applied to the `body`, reverting it to the default styles defined by the browser or CSS.
      - The button text is also reset to "Dark Mode" to indicate the next action.
-   - If the style hasn't been changed yet (`isStyleChanged` is `false`):
+   - If the style hasn't been changed yet (`dark` is `false`):
      - We **apply the new styles** (navy background and white text).
      - The button text is changed to "Light Mode" so the user knows that clicking it again will revert the changes.

 3. **Toggling the State**:
-   - After each button click, we toggle the `isStyleChanged` variable.
-This is done by setting it to the opposite value using `!isStyleChanged`.
+   - After each button click, we toggle the `dark` variable.
+This is done by setting it to the opposite value using `!dark`.
 This allows the script to switch between the two states: one where the style is changed, and one where it is not.

 ### What Happens: